Mid Cheshire

 Mid Cheshire is a constituency of the House of Commons in the UK Parliament.
 It is represented by Andrew Cooper of the Labour Party.

 It was formerly a two-member United Kingdom parliamentary constituency which existed in the 19th century.

-Further to the completion of the 2023 Periodic Review of Westminster constituencies, it was re-established as a single-member seat and was first contested at the 2024 general election.
+Further to the completion of the 2023 review of Westminster constituencies, it was re-established as a single-member seat and was first contested at the 2024 general election.